inspec/inspec/docs-chef-io/content/inspec/platforms.md

 ### Train and InSpec Dependencies

 InSpec AliCloud depends on AliCloud SDK version 0.0.4, which is provided via Train AliCloud.
-InSpec does not ship with Train AliCloud and it is explicitly listed in the Gemfile.
+InSpec does not ship with Train AliCloud and is explicitly listed in the Gemfile.

 ### Executing Run Linting Test